 The Muscaris, picked at 12.5% potential alcohol, is a crossing of Solaris and Muscat.
 It produces intensely scented, nutmeg and citrus aromas with some smoky notes, and has a strong, full-bodied taste, with intense acidity.

-Souvignier Gris is a pink-skinned grape from the crossing of Cabernet Sauvignon and Bronner.
+Souvignier Gris is a pink-skinned grape from the crossing of Seyval Blanc and Zähringer, which is a crossing of Riesling and Traminer.
 Some say the wines are reminiscent of Sauvignons, others Riesling, while others claim it is either neutral or slightly fruity.

 “We have to learn what is possible with these varieties,” Karl (above) says.
 His Piwi Amber is 75% Muscaris and 25% Souvignier Gris.
 His Muscaris varietal features 5-6% of amber wine, which gives it “a little more spine”.